ghi-electronics/BrainPad-Docs/go-beyond/projects/tilt-etch-a-sketch.md

 # Tilt Etch A Sketch
+---
-This classic game now works on the BrainPad.
-Simply tilt the screen to show the sketch and press down to erase it.
+A BrainPad version of the classic mechanical drawing toy.
+Simply tilt the screen to show the sketch and press the down button to erase it.

-Difficulty: Easy
+**Difficulty: Easy**

-Objective: Gaming, Drawing
+**Objective: Gaming, Drawing**

-# How It Works
+## How It Works
-Very simply, we draw a circle on the screen.
-The circle moves when we tilt the BrainPad by checking the accelerometer.
-Acceleration is basically the earth gravity.
+This program is simple.
+We draw a circle on the screen and move it when the BrainPad is tilted.
+We measure the force of the Earth's gravity on the BrainPad's accelerometer to measure how much the BrainPad is tilted.

-# The Code
+## The Code

 ```
 using GHIElectronics.TinyCLR.BrainPad;